Skip to main content

 Location: Dallas, TX

-Originally established by a group of African Methodist Episcopal Church preachers to educate freed slaves and their children in 1872, Paul Quinn College continues to deliver a faith-based education today.
+Originally established in 1872 by a group of African Methodist Episcopal Church preachers to educate freed slaves and their children, Paul Quinn College continues to deliver a faith-based education today.
+It’s the oldest HBCU west of the Mississippi.

-Since 2015, Paul Quinn College has operated under a financial structure called the “New Urban College Model,” designed to allow students to graduate with less than $10,000 in student loan debt.
+Since 2015, Paul Quinn College has operated under a financial structure called the “New Urban College Model,” designed to ensure that students graduate with the skills, habits, and experience to compete in the job market while reducing student debt.
 Paul Quinn is also the first member of the Work Colleges Consortium from Texas, as well as the first Minority Serving Institution to join the group.

 9. St. Philip’s College